top of page

 Hybrid Schedule Example (2–4 days/week):

-Monday, Tuesday, Thursday, Friday (half day) (on-site): Core classes, labs, projects
+Monday, Tuesday, Thursday, Friday (on-site): Core classes, labs, projects

 Wednesday (home-based or field days): Independent work, passion projects, mentorship